xginevra/FastRegProject/README.md

 # project: Medconnect, some general information
 By Paniz, Paya, Ali, Franzi

+pages "new_patient" and "update_patient" want to be redesigned, they are looking good but there is something missing - take a look at it either at strato or locally on your machine.

 ---------

 First, all user-related pages should be a .php file in order to place the following snippet of code at the beginning: